How to tell that a retail business is in turbulent waters?

 All retailers are sensitive to competitive price issues.
 When a retail business suddenly begins to be less focused on this, they are definitely heading for trouble.
 Failure to set prices properly, and then adjust prices, as necessary, is a symptom of a loss of integrity in customers’ eyes.

 You probably are monitoring your competitor’s prices, so watch for signs of price rigidity.
-This can also signal your competitor is getting lazy, which is also a good chance for your retail business to shiny through.
+This can also signal your competitor is getting lazy, which is also a good chance for your retail business to shine through.

 9. Reductions in customer service